lpaglione/NHA-2018Spring/README.md

 * Test my code. (fixed it because it didn't work and I forgot to put something into my HTML file!)
 * Added some more notes here about the steps that I took for challenge 2.
 * committed my code in Github desktop (with a good commit note!)
 * Publish the branch.
 * Create a pull request (click on the button) - Add a description - and send it.
 * Look at the pull request on the web github.com

 ### Challenge 3: Markdown, HTML & CSS basics

 * I've used several markdown formatting features in this file.
-* indentation is important
+* Indentation is important
 * Comments are done differently in every language!

 ### Challenge 4: Reading documentation